brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 The process for doing discovery is:

 1. Define a clear business outcome.
 What _business need_ are you trying to achieve?
 2. Discover and map out the opportunity space.
-Here, you explore _customer needs_: the pain points and desires‚Äîthe opportunities‚Äîthat, if addressed, could drive your desired business outcome.
+Here, you explore _customer needs_: the pain points and desires—the opportunities—that, if addressed, could drive your desired business outcome.
 3. Discover solutions to address those opportunities.
 Come up with solutions to achieve the desired outcome.

 These steps should be visualized in an _opportunity solution tree (OST)_ (you can find an example image [here](https://www.producttalk.org/opportunity-solution-tree/)).
 The root (top) of the tree is the business outcome you want as per item (1).
 This branches out into a series of opportunities and sub-opportunities you discover in (2).
 A key insight is that you _only_ focus on the customer needs in (2) that could help you achieve your business needs in (1): this is how you ensure that would you build achieves both business _and_ customer needs!